 If an investigator has failed to comply with a management plan or, for whatever reason, an FCOI is one that was not identified, reviewed or managed in a timely manner, the Signing Official shall (in addition to the steps required in Section D above), within 120 days of the determination of noncompliance, conduct a retrospective review of the investigator’s activities and the research project to determine whether any PHS-funded research or portion thereof conducted during the period of noncompliance was biased in design, conduct or reporting.
 The review shall be documented consistent with the FCOI Regulations [§60.605(a)(3)(ii)(B)].
-If bias is found during the course of the review, the Signing Official will promptly notify the PHS Awarding Component (which may take its own action and/or require further action by The Center and/or the investigator, as it deems appropriate) and submit a mitigation report consistent with the FCOI Regulations [§60.605(a)(3)(iii)].
+If bias is found during the course of the review, the Signing Official will promptly notify the PHS Awarding Component (which may take its own action and/or require further action by Center on Addiction and/or the investigator, as it deems appropriate) and submit a mitigation report consistent with the FCOI Regulations [§60.605(a)(3)(iii)].
 If appropriate, the Signing Official will update the previously submitted FCOI report.
 In any event, the Signing Official shall submit FCOI reports annually thereafter.

-For clinical research projects supported by the PHS, if the Department of Health and Human Services determines that a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device or treatment was designed, conducted, or reported by an investigator with an FCOI that was not properly disclosed or managed as required under the FCOI Regulations, the investigator shall disclose the FCOI in each public presentation of the results of the research (such as articles, manuscripts and oral presentations) and The Center shall request an addendum to previously published presentations.
+For clinical research projects supported by the PHS, if the Department of Health and Human Services determines that a PHS-funded project of clinical research whose purpose is to evaluate the safety or effectiveness of a drug, medical device or treatment was designed, conducted, or reported by an investigator with an FCOI that was not properly disclosed or managed as required under the FCOI Regulations, the investigator shall disclose the FCOI in each public presentation of the results of the research (such as articles, manuscripts and oral presentations) and Center on Addiction shall request an addendum to previously published presentations.

 F. Maintenance of Records